 - It should be in line with the GDPR – have a copy of the GDPR requirements beside you as you build your documentation.

 - It must be tailored to suit your organisation – this part is really important, and quite often something that organisations forget.
-Make sure your documentation is applicable to your Too many times we’ve seen companies produce bare minimum, nondescript documentation that could apply to any organisation.
+Make sure your documentation is applicable to your organisation.
+Too many times we’ve seen companies produce bare minimum, nondescript documentation that could apply to any organisation.
 Make it your own.

 - The documentation should be made available to your staff, but with varying levels of access.